Oregon's 7th House district

 District 7 of the Oregon House of Representatives is one of 60 House legislative districts in the state of Oregon.
 As of 2021, the boundary for the district is entirely in Lane County and entirely envelops the city of Springfield.
-The current representative for the district is Democratic John Lively of Springfield.
+The current representative for the district is Democrat John Lively of Springfield.
+Lively announced his retirement on November 3, 2025.

 Election results

 District boundaries have changed over time.
 Therefore, representatives before 2021 may not represent the same constituency as today.
 General election results from 2000 to present are as follows: